jranke/mkin/README.md

 There is a graphical user interface that I consider useful for real work.
-Please refer to its homepage of [gmkin](http://kinfit.r-forge.r-project.org/gmkin_static) for installation instructions and futher information.
+Please refer to its homepage of [gmkin](http://kinfit.r-forge.r-project.org/gmkin_static) for installation instructions and further information.

 ## Credits and historical remarks